humemai/agent-room-env-v2-lstm/scores.md

 | 100                | 571          | random      |          |         | 413.8     | 64.95    |            |
 | 100                | 571          | avoid_walls |          |         | 423.6     | 78.17    |            |
 | 100                | 571          | RL          | 294.82   | 67.3    | 288.96    | 65.33    | 285,957    |

-### xl

-THIS DOESN'T WORK AT ALL!!
-MAYBE GNN WILL HELP